Homeland defense: Pentagon’s costly bet on next-gen nuclear mis…

 The Pentagon has announced a staggering 81 percent cost increase for the Sentinel program, the latest initiative to update the United States’ land-based intercontinental ballistic missile (ICBM) system.

 Initial estimates of $78 billion have now ballooned to nearly $141 billion.
-Despite this dramatic surge, the Department of Defense (DoD) is proceeding with the program
+Despite this dramatic surge, the Department of Defense (DoD) is proceeding with the program, citing national security concerns and a lack of viable alternatives.

 The Sentinel program, led by Northrop Grumman, aims to replace the Minuteman III missiles that have been a core element of America’s nuclear deterrence strategy for over six decades.
 This modernization affects one leg of the US nuclear triad, which also includes submarine-launched missiles and strategic bombers.